openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhyd_0_0.md

 This parameter has the configuration ID ```config_40_1``` and is of type ```INTEGER```.

-### Parameter 41: Treshold time for power reporting
+### Parameter 41: Threshold time for power reporting

-Treshold time for power reporting [Watt]
+Threshold time for power reporting [Seconds]
 Set value refers to the time interval with which power consumption in Watts is reported (0 – 32535 seconds).
 If 300 is entered (by default), energy consumption reports will be sent to the gateway (hub) every 300 seconds (or 5 minutes).

   * 0 - Power consumption reporting disabled